xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 docker compose down|Stop and delete the containers docker compose logs <container_name>|show the logs for a specific container

+For more information, have a look at the [documentation](https://docs.docker.com/compose/reference/)

 # Telemetry configuration